deepakg23gmail/ckad/README.md

 # ckad
 Here is what I did to pass the exam!

-# Todo
+# First things first
-* Import the bookmark to your chrome and get comfortable by clicking each section to find relevant code snippets etc.
+* Import the bookmark to your chrome and get comfortable by clicking each section to find relevant code snippets etc. The file is located with the name kubernetes.io.html in the repo
-* Read next section

 # Nuggets
 ## General exam format